1 / 6

 Programme Posters

-Since the reopening, the distinctive visual identity of the programme—marked by strong contrasts and striking typography—has been skillfully shaped by designer Mile Modić.
+Since the season 2023/2024, the distinctive visual identity of the programme—marked by strong contrasts and striking typography—has been skillfully shaped by designer Mile Modić.
 The result is a series of posters that bring a contemporary interpretation of Art Nouveau charm into the urban space and the streets of Split.

 6 / 6